• Disease Overview

 Duane syndrome type 3: The ability to move the affected eye(s) both inward toward the nose (adduction) and outward toward the ear (abduction) is limited.
 The eye opening narrows and the eyeball retracts when the affected eye(s) attempts to look inward toward the nose (adduction).

-Different clinical types may be present within the same family, suggesting that the same genetic defect may produce a range of clinical presentations.
+Different clinical types may be present within the same family, suggesting that the same genetic abnormality may produce a range of clinical presentations.

 The most common clinical presentation is type 1 DS (78% of cases) followed by type 3 (15%) and type 2 (7%).
 Involvement of both eyes (bilateral) is less common than involvement of one eye only (unilateral).
 Approximately 80-90% of cases are unilateral.
 Of the unilateral cases, the left eye is more often affected (72%).
-Amblyopia (reduced visual acuity in an eye) due to a lack of binocular vision occurs in about 10% of DS cases and is more common in familial autosomal dominant CHN1 gene familial cases.
+Amblyopia (reduced visual acuity in an eye) due to a lack of binocular vision occurs in up to 20% of people with DS and is more common in families with an autosomal dominant CHN1 gene variant.

 • < Previous section